SaifurRR/Advanced-Python3-Programming/README.md

 Ground Shipping, which is a small flat charge plus a rate based on the weight of your package.
 Ground Shipping Premium, which is a much higher flat charge, but you aren’t charged for weight.
 Drone Shipping (new), which has no flat charge, but the rate based on weight is triple the rate of ground shipping.

+### 5. Carly's Clippers
+You are the Data Analyst at Carly’s Clippers, the newest hair salon on the block.
+The lists of data have been collected in the past couple of weeks.

+We have been provided with three lists:

+$hairstyles$: the names of the cuts offered at Carly’s Clippers.
+$prices$: the price of each hairstyle in the hairstyles list.
+$last_week$: the number of purchases for each hairstyle type in the last week.
+Each index in hairstyles corresponds to an associated index in prices and last_week.

+For example, The hairstyle "bouffant" has an associated price of 30 from the prices list, and was purchased 2 times in the last week as shown in the last_week list.
+Each of these elements are in the first index of their respective lists.